KevinSpa2/DigitalTwin/README.md

 Additionally, the PLC commands need to be added in the PLC code.
 For this we redirect you to your project leader.

 #### Modularity
 For modularity, the configuration screen has been created.
 Currently only the high bay warehouse can be selected here.
+In a later project 3D-models for the other modules can be added.

+Currently only the names of the submodules and the camera positions are customizable.
+In a later project, there should also be options to add a Controller-script here, as well as a GUI controller for each specific module.

+It needs to be mentioned that customizing camera positions will create a camera for each submodule at the given position, but these cameras aren't connected to the submodule-buttons yet.